 Pregnancy Is a Time of Change

-It’s not always easy to know what to do, and how to adapt the training during your precious time as pregnant.
-Therefore, I’m so pleased to have created the program that I wanted to have had, last time when I was pregnant, namely The Prenatal Muslimah Program!
+It’s not always easy to know what to do, and how to adapt the training during your pregnancy.
+Therefore, I’m so pleased to have created the program that I wanted to have had, namely The Prenatal Muslimah Program!

 Pelvic floor muscle training (e.g. Kegel exercises) may be performed on a daily basis to reduce the risk of urinary incontinence.
 Instruction on the proper technique is recommended to obtain optimal benefits.

 Training prenatal should focus on maintaining your muscle mass and strengthen weak areas.
-The training you do should prepare you to give birth, and for the initial period of time after as postnatal, when the physical demands on you are high.
+The training you do should prepare you for birth, and for the initial period of time after as postnatal, when the physical demands on you are high.

 What type of exercise is recommended, and why?

-The foundation should be in strength training exercises that are preparing you for the life as a mum and which includes squat, lunges, rotation, dead lifts, horizontal push, work with one leg at the time and shoulder press for example.
+The foundation should be in strength training exercises that are preparing you for life as a mum, and which includes squats, lunges, rotation, deadlifts, horizontal push, work with one leg at a time, and shoulder press, for example.

-But also breath-work with pelvic floor exercise, moderate- to high-intensity (depending on your level) cardio, and restorative work such as light walking, foam rolling, swimming or gentle stretching.
+But also breath-work with pelvic floor exercises, moderate- to high-intensity (depending on your level) cardio, and restorative work such as light walking, foam rolling, swimming and/or gentle stretching.

 Remember This During Fitness Training:

 What about cardio training?